rhysd/keybinds-rs/README.md

 ## Usage

-This code demonstrates the usage by parsing and dispatching key bindings for moving the cursor inside terminal using the `serde` and `crossterm` optional features.
-You can try this code as an [example](./examples/crossterm.rs).
+The following code demonstrates the usage by parsing and dispatching key bindings for moving the cursor inside terminal using the `serde` and `crossterm` optional features.
+The code can be run as the [example](./examples/crossterm.rs).
 See the [API documentation][api-doc] for more details.

 ```rust